Snoopy's Reunion

 Snoopy's Reunion is the 34th prime-time animated TV special based upon the comic strip Peanuts, by Charles M. Schulz.
 It originally aired on the CBS network on May 1, 1991 as part of the animated anthology series Toon Nite.
-It is one of three Peanuts projects to date (the other being Snoopy, Come Home) not to have "Charlie Brown" in the title (though the working title was Those Were the Days, Charlie Brown) and one of the few Peanuts specials to feature adults on-screen.
+It is one of the few Peanuts specials to feature adults on-screen.

-Summary
+Plot

-At the Daisy Hill Puppy Farm, a group of beagles are born to a dog named Missy: Spike, Belle, Olaf, Molly, Rover, Andy, and Snoopy.
+At the Daisy Hill Puppy Farm, a litter of eight beagles are born to a dog called Missy: Snoopy and his siblings Spike, Belle, Olaf, Molly, Rover, Andy, and Marbles.
 The puppies spend their time on the farm enjoying food and playing music with each other, but sadly await the day they will all be separated as they are sold by the farmer to new owners.
 Meanwhile, Charlie Brown, depressed from a recent defeat in baseball, expresses a desire to his sister Sally to have his own dog.

 Snoopy is the first puppy to be sold, to a girl named Lila (previously seen in Snoopy Come Home).
 The other puppies follow, with Olaf being the last one.
 The farmer and Missy believe that the puppies have gone off to permanent, better lives.
 Snoopy and Lila bond easily, but after owning him for some time Lila learns that the landlord has changed the rules in her apartment complex, forbidding the ownership of dogs.
 Heartbroken, she is forced to take Snoopy back to the farm.
-The farmer assures Snoopy that they will find him a new home.
+The farmer assures Snoopy that they will find him a new home, through Snoopy is clearly affected by the separation from Lila.